Normal Functions over Locally Symmetric Varieties: Introduction

-where $a$ is any positive integer.
-Our results in the non-tube cases are more subtle and partial; while we enlarge $G$ by a 1-torus and thus allow a variant of the half-twist construction \cite{vG1} (cf. $\S4$), we mainly restrict to variations of Calabi-Yau type or appearing in the cohomology of abelian varieties of generalized Weil type.
+Our results in the non-tube cases are more subtle and partial; while we enlarge $G$ by a 1-torus and thus allow a variant of the half-twist construction~\cite{vG1} (cf.\ Section~\ref{S4}), we mainly restrict to variations of CY type or appearing in the cohomology of abelian varieties of generalized Weil type (cf.\ Definition~\ref{DefGW}).